-The researchers also state that this measurement can increase until a person is in their mid-20s.
+The researchers also state that this measurement can increase until a person’s mid-20s.
 After this age, PD tends to remain constant.

 There are two types of PD measurements: single PD and dual PD.

-Single or binocular PD measurement refers to the distance between the center of one pupil and the center of the other pupil.
+Single or binocular PD measurement refers to the distance between the center of one pupil and the center of the other.
 A single PD measurement provides one number, such as 60, 63, or 55 mm.

 The American Academy of Ophthalmology notes that some prescriptions may also include the abbreviation OD or OS.
 OD is short for oculus dexter, which refers to the right eye, and OS is short for oculus sinister, which refers to the left eye.

-To use this method, people should stand about 8 inches away from a mirror.
-They should hold a ruler against their eyebrows and close their right eye to align the ruler’s 0 mm with the left pupil’s center.
+- Hold a ruler against the eyebrows and close the right eye to align the ruler’s 0 mm marker with the left pupil’s center.

 Individuals can also measure their single PD with the help of another person.
-The individual who requires a measurement can look at an object that is about 20 feet away from them.
+The individual who requires a measurement can look at an object approximately 20 feet away from them.
 The person measuring can align the ruler’s 0 mm mark with the center of one pupil and then measure to the other pupil’s center.

 Once a person knows their single PD, they can calculate their near PD by removing 3 mm.

-For example, a person with a single PD of 60 mm would have a near PD of 57 mm.
+For example, someone with a single PD of 60 mm would have a near PD of 57 mm.